PDA-UR/wikidata-query-gui-graphIT/README.md

 ## Custom Charts

 ### Swarm Scatter Chart
-A chart that takes the stacked points of a scatter chart and rearanges them in a circular pattern, to show the otherwise hidden points.
+A chart that takes the stacked points of a scatter chart and rearranges them in a circular pattern, to show the otherwise hidden points.
 - set as default view using: `#defaultView:SwarmScatterChart` in the SPARQL query or select in the dropdown.
-- NOTE: load the file in both index.html and embed.html using the `<script>`-tag
+- NOTE: to create a new graph, such as this load the file with the code in both index.html and embed.html using the `<script>`-tag

+## Changes to Default Charts
+- 🔍-icon in the table-view:
+  - Now opens a SPARQL query showing the learning path to the item
+  - only works in the live instance as setting the GraphIT-prefixes is necessary for the query
+- ?var and ?varLabel now merges into a single cell if they are both queried
+  - i.e.: `SELECT ?item ?itemLabel {...}` returns the item's label as hyperlink to the wiki page
+- (currently abandoned) specified columns are turned into working checkboxes to mark items as "interested in" and "completed" from inside a query

 <small>see the official information down below</small>